Magnetization transfer explains most of the $T_1$ variability in the MRI literature: Results

 Simulating the signals with a mono-exponential model (Fig.~\ref{fig:T1_scatter}a) results in a small span along the x-axis, indicating inter-study reproducibility within the mono-exponential framework, which matches experimental findings in phantoms containing doped water. \cite{Stikov.2015} However, the deviations from the identity line indicate that a mono-exponential model fails to explain the inter-study variability observed in tissue.

 Simulating the signal with various MT models and fitting a mono-exponential model to the simulated data replicates most of the $T_1$ variability (b--d), i.e., the median absolute deviation is reduced by 62\% when comparing the residuals of the generalized Bloch fit without $T_1^s$ constraint to the $T_1$ estimates in the literature.
 To provide some context for this result, note that the simulations are based on incomplete knowledge of implementation details, despite many authors kindly providing unpublished information.
-Incorrect implementation details can result in outliers, which were not excluded from the least-square fitting of the MT parameters or any other analysis.
+Incorrect implementation details can result in outliers, which were not excluded from the least-square fitting of the MT parameters.
 Outliers impair the performance of least-square fitting, which intrinsically assumes a Gaussian distribution of residuals.
 As the residuals' distribution is unknown, least-squares fitting is used for simplicity, and to ensure a stable fit, literature values were used for the transversal relaxation times and the exchange rate.
-The other MT parameters were fitted and align well with the literature (Tab.~\ref{tab:qMT_param}).
+The other MT parameters were fitted and aligned well with the literature (Tab.~\ref{tab:qMT_param}).
 Removing all constraints further reduces the residuals, at the cost of less plausible MT parameters.

 Different MT models capture the $T_1$ variability to slightly different degrees: Graham's spectral model \cite{Graham1997} does not adequately describe the spin dynamics during a 10$\upmu$s inversion-pulse (arrow in Fig.~\ref{fig:T1_scatter}b).
 This challenge is overcome by the generalized Bloch model \cite{Assländer.2022u6f} (c--d).
-Further, the commonly-used constraint $T_1^s=T_1^f$ (where the superscripts denote the semi-solid or macromolecular and free pool, respectively) entails larger residuals compared to the recently proposed unconstrained fit (c vs.~d).
+Further, the commonly-used constraint $T_1^s=T_1^f$ entails larger residuals compared to the recently proposed unconstrained fit (c vs.~d).
 The Akaike and Bayesian information criteria (Tab.~\ref{tab:AIC_BIC}) indicate that a fit with the generalized Bloch model and without $T_1^s$ constraint best explains the $T_1$ variability and that the increased number of variables is justified.